 Q: Does stretching after exercise prevent soreness?

 Although a popular reason for postexercise stretching is the belief that it will prevent sore muscles the next day, scientists say this just isn’t true.
 The delayed-onset muscle soreness (DOMS) you experience in the days after hard exercise is caused by damage such as microtears to tissue, Bracko explains.
 “Stretching doesn’t help repair damaged tissue,” he says.
 Stretching’s analgesic effect will grant you some temporary pain relief from already-sore muscles, but only time will really heal them.
-(For tips on conquering DOMS, see “Sore Winner” in the January/February 2006 archives.)
+(For tips on conquering DOMS, see “Sore Winner”.)

 Q. Does a general stretching program help prevent injury?